libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 If the EXTRA-TEXT is nonempty, it MUST be displayed as another field, with Field-name `EDETXT` and Field-value being the EXTRA-TEXT string as-is.

-Note that RFC1035-style escaping applies to all non-printable and non-ASCII caracters, including some eventual UTF-8 bi-characters and possible trailing zero octet.
+Note that RFC1035-style escaping applies to all non-printable and non-ASCII caracters, including some eventual UTF-8 bi-characters and possible trailing zero-octet.
 Also note that any presence of spaces requires the whole <character-string> to be enclosed in quotes, not just the Field-value.

 Examples: `EDE=18; Prohibited`; `EDE=6; DNSSEC_BOGUS; "EDETXT=signature too short"`